andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 # Deliverables
 - Screenshot of "Hello-world" message
-- Screenshot of directories before and after hiding
+- Screenshots of directories before and after hiding
 - Screenshot of `id` command to show you are root